wojtekxtx/hasnode_articles/clbcmsw1w000108mb4vbm0nsj.md

 # Joomla

-I typically dont write things about shitty shit, but SSS scam 22 !!!!!!!!
+I typically dont write things about shitty shit, but this time I feel I have to.
+Just to warn potential contributors.

 ## History